Wednesday, September 05, 2007

 I take water, but I can drink Coke with any dish.

 Do you take any hard drink?
-If yes, what are the brands you prefer?
+If yes, what are the brands

 I'm not a regular, but occasionally I prefer wine and beer.